PeterSommerlad/CPPCourseExpert/exercises/exercise02/README.md

 You get test suites for each task.
 Our recommendation is adding one test at a time.
 You can start by out-commenting every test.
 Adding one test will usually result in a red bar.
 Write just as much code to get the required functionality done (compiles and results in a green bar).
 Then start over with the next test case.

 To start, create a new CUTE project within Cevelop and copy all files provided in this folder.
-For download convenience I also prepared a [zip file](BoundeBufferFixedSizeTests.zip) that you can download directly.
+For download convenience I also prepared a [zip file](BoundeBufferFixedSizeTests.zip) that you can download directly and expand in the src folder of your CUTE Test project.
+To avoid a linker error, you need to delete the generated Test.cpp file.
+To get started quickly, all bodies of the test functions are already commented for your convenience.
+You can succeedingly uncomment them and implement the required functionality according to the steps below.

 ## Member Function Definitions (Signatures)